mikezuff/gish/README.md

 =====================
 Utility for management of git-svn repositories that contain externals.

-* Clone: recursive clone of externals into an existing git-svn repository
+* clone: recursive clone of externals into an existing git-svn repository
+* list: list the root path of the current git repo and the paths to its externals
-* Clean: recursive git clean, doesn't remove external repo
+* clean: recursive git clean, won't remove external repos
 * Execute git with command arguments within repo and its externals.

 Usage